tanfengshuang/tanfengshuang.github.io/_posts/Linux/RHCA/442/2017-02-06-442-9-large-memory-workload-tuning.md

 Swap performance is heavily infulenced by the location and number of swap spaces.
 On a spinning hard dirve, placing a swap partition at the outer edge of a platter will give better throughput than placing it near the hub, due to the ZCAV(区域恒定角速度) effects.
 Placing a swap space on SSD storage may result in better performance due to its lower latency and higher throughput per device.

+If using an SSD for swap space, and the swap space is frequently used, ensure that the device supports appropriate wear leveling and can sustain a large number of writes before failure.
+(SLC-based storage may be preferred over MLC-based storage because of this.)
+Otherwise, the device may experience premature wear.

 When multiple swap spaces are in use, the mount option pri=value can be used to specify the priority of use for each space.
 Swap spaces with a higher pri value will be filled up first before moving on to one with a lower priority.
 This allows a faster disk to be prioritized over a slower one.